speedment/speedment-doc/pages/predicate.md

 ```

 ### between
-The following example shows a solution where we print out all films that has a length that is between 60 (inclusive) and 120 (exclusive):
+The following example prints all films that has a length that is between 60 (inclusive) and 120 (exclusive):
 ``` java
     films.stream()
         .filter(Film.LENGTH.between(60, 120))